-Deb Kelsey-Davis: And that was what I learned because I, I didn’t do a great job the first time around.
-And it’s okay to say that I learned a lot with my parents.
-It’s totally different.
-You know, it’s much more comfortable, I think, you know, there’s oftentimes, there’s this big elephant sitting in the room that nobody wants to talk about, and yet, you know, they want to talk about it.
+Deb Kelsey-Davis: And that was what I learned because I didn’t do a great job the first time around.
+And it’s okay to say that I learned a lot.
+With my parents, it’s totally different.
+You know, it’s much more comfortable, I think there’s this big elephant sitting in the room that nobody wants to talk about, and yet, you know, they want to talk about it.

 They have want to talk about it.
 So, funny story, I’ll share very quickly.
 My parents are the kind of people that they don’t rest easy unless they know we as their children are taken care of.
 Right.
 I mean, that’s what every parent does.
 So, guess what?
 Last year, my dad with his walker, my mom out there, we went to the cemetery to get my plot.

 Rayna Neises: Wow.

 Deb Kelsey-Davis: They have their plots, and I said, you know what?
 I need to get my plot.
 And they had so much, I hate to say this word fun, but we were laughing.
 We were talking and, and the, gentleman who was there helping us thought this family is bizarre.
 But what it did was my parents know now they don’t have to worry.